 related metrics presents an opportunity to trigger policy learning, action, and cooperation to bring cities closer to sustainable development.

 The 3rd SEE SDEWES Confrence will be held at the Hotel Park Novi Sad***** situated in the centre of city of Novi Sad.
+The hotel offers rooms with special prices for participants.
 Hotel address: Novosadskog Sajma 35, 21000 Novi Sad, Serbia.

 Hotel Park Novi Sad is the largest conference centre in Novi Sad with the capacity to host over 500 delegates.